2023 Club Atlético Boca Juniors season

-The 2023 Club Atlético Boca Juniors season is the 95th consecutive season in the top flight of Argentine football.
-In addition to the domestic league, Boca Juniors will participate in this season's editions of the Copa de la Liga Profesional, the Supercopa Argentina, the Copa Argentina, the Trofeo de Campeones de la Liga Profesional and the 2023 Copa Libertadores.
+The 2023 Club Atlético Boca Juniors season was the 95th consecutive season in the top flight of Argentine football.
+In addition to the domestic league, Boca Juniors participated in this season's editions of the Copa de la Liga Profesional, the Supercopa Argentina, the Copa Argentina, the Trofeo de Campeones de la Liga Profesional and the 2023 Copa Libertadores.

 Season overview

 January

 Ezequiel Fernández and Nicolás Valentini return from their loans.
 Boca and Carlos Zambrano agreed to mutually terminate the forward's contract, Zambrano subsequently joined Alianza Lima.
 Nazareno Solís returns from Alvarado, and is loaned again, to Patronato.
 Defender Bruno Valdez arrives as a free agent.
-Boca started the season losing 1-2 against Racing in the Supercopa Internacional.
+Boca started the season losing 1–2 against Racing in the Supercopa Internacional.
 Agustín Rossi is loaned until the end of the season to Al Nassr.
-Boca won 1-0 against Atlético Tucumán the first match of Primera Division.
+Boca won 1–0 against Atlético Tucumán the first match of Primera Division.
 Aaron Molinas is loaned until the end of the season to Tigre.

 February

 Miguel Merentiel is loaned until the end of the season from Palmeiras.
-On february 5, Boca drew 0-0 against Central Córdoba (SdE).
-On february 11 Boca lost 1-2 against Talleres (C).
-On february 19 Boca won 3-1 against Platense.
-On february 25 Boca won 2-1 against Vélez Sarsfield.
+On February 5, Boca drew 0–0 against Central Córdoba (SdE).
+On February 11 Boca lost 1–2 against Talleres (C).
+On February 19 Boca won 3–1 against Platense.
+On February 25 Boca won 2–1 against Vélez Sarsfield.

 March

-On march 1 Boca defeated Patronato 3-0 and won their second Supercopa Argentina.
-On march 6, Boca drew 0-0 against Defensa y Justicia.
-On march 12 Boca lost 0-1 against Banfield.
-On march 19 Boca lost 2-3 against Instituto.
+On March 1 Boca defeated Patronato 3-0 and won their second Supercopa Argentina.
+On March 6, Boca drew 0–0 against Defensa y Justicia.
+On March 12 Boca lost 0–1 against Banfield.
+On March 19 Boca lost 2–3 against Instituto.
+On March 25, Boca defeated Olimpo 2-1 and advanced to the round of 32 of Copa Argentina.
+On March 28, Hugo Ibarra is sacked and Mariano Herrón is appointed as interim manager.

-Current squad
+April

+On April 1 Boca defeated Barracas Central 3-0.
+On the first match of Copa Libertadores Boca drew 0–0 against Monagas in Venezuela.
+On April 9 Boca lost 1–2 against Colón.
+Jorge Almirón is appointed as new manager.
+On April 12 Boca lost 0–1 against San Lorenzo.
+On April 15 Boca lost 0–1 against Estudiantes.
+On April 18 Boca defeated Deportivo Pereira 2–1 in Copa Libertadores.
+On April 23 Boca drew 2–2 against Rosario Central.
+On April 29 Boca defeated Racing Club 3-1.

+May

+On May 3 Boca defeated Colo-Colo 2–0 in Copa Libertadores.
+On May 7 Boca lost 1-0 the Superclásico against River Plate.
+On May 14 Boca defeated Belgrano 2-0.
+On May 24 Boca lost 0–1 against Deportivo Pereira in Copa Libertadores.
+On May 28 Boca defeated Tigre 1-0.